 If you live in a small space, a discrete litter box and smaller scratching post may be important to you.
 Before you buy a larger item like a cat tree, it’s always a good idea to measure the spot where you plan to put it, to make sure you get something that’s the right dimensions for your home.

 It’s easy to splurge on our pets, but before you shop it’s always a good to make a budget and plan out how much you want to spend.
-We recommend prioritizing products that help keep kitten healthy (like wet food and nail trimmers) over fancy toys.
+We recommend prioritizing products that help keep kitten healthy (like wet food and nail trimmers) over fancy toys and beds.

 Lindsay Boyers is a cat mom of three, who’s been told more than once that she’s too obsessed with her cats (as if that’s even a thing).
 She adopted her cats when they were just 12 weeks old, and she has several items on this list, but the PetLuv Happy Cat Premium Soft Sided Cat Carrier & Travel Crate is her favorite.